rehierl/node-tree-outliner/about-sequences.md

 end
 ```

-In order to produce the outline for a document, the algorithm needs to execute
+In order to create the outline for a document, an algorithm needs to execute
-certain operations depending on which node is being entered or exited.
+certain actions depending on which node is being processed.

+When a node is entered, an algorithm has to:

+* end outer sections
+* associate the node being entered with a section
+* suspend an outer section
+* create and initialize a new inner section

+When a node is exited, an algorithm has to:

+* end inner sections
+* reactivate an outer section, or
+* create and initialize a new one

+Which of these actions need to be executed must be defined for each node type.

 <!-- ======================================================================= -->
 ## Node sequences